 The El Nido on a scooter adventure continues…

 We were back on the scooter heading for the open road in the opposite direction to see what we could discover next.
-We passed some waterfalls, plenty of little local shops and dozens of locals waving and smiling.
+We passed some waterfalls (Check out Kawasan Falls if you heading to Cebu), plenty of little shops and dozens of locals waving and smiling.

 Stop to admire the view